Tpichardo/azure-network-protocols/README.md

 4. Stop the perpetual pings with <b>CTRL + C</b>

 <h2>Observe SSH Traffic</h2>
+Establish a secure remote connection to our Linux VM using our Windows VM to log in through SSH

+1. Filter for SSH traffic in Wireshark.
+SSH or Secure Shell is a network protocol that allows users to securely access a computer over an unsecured network
+2. In PowerShell, type `ssh <username>@<private IP>` to connect.
+For example, I would type: `ssh labuser@10.0.0.5`.
+We can see that Wireshark immediately starts to display SSH traffic.
+3. After authenticating with the credentials created for the Linux VM, you’ll have access to your VM as if it were physically in front of you.
+However, this access is limited to the command line.
+This means you can create and delete files, run programs, and manage the system, but only through plain text commands—no Graphical User Interface (GUI).
+4. We can see that we are actually connected to our Linux VM because our prompt has changed.
+We can also type `hostname` on the command prompt.
+This will return the name that you gave to your Linux VM when you created it on Azure.
+5. To exit the SSH connection just type `exit`.
+Notice how our command prompt has changed, and typing `hostname` now returns the name of our Windows VM.

 <h2>Observe DHCP Traffic</h2>
 <h2>Observe DNS Traffic</h2>
 <h2>Observe RDP Traffic</h2>